 I've been playing the heck out of Noodlecake and RocketCat's Wayward Souls RPG-roguelike ever since it landed on Android.
 While the top-down action game does have some excellent touchscreen controls, there's just no substitute for a real gamepad.
-That being the case, the developers have issued an update that adds controller support.
-Now you can slash, stab, and zap your enemies with clicky abandon, until they inevitably surround and kill you on the second floor.

 Remember those awesome mini-drones that Parrot showed off at CES way back in January?
 It looks like the Rolling Spider and Jumping Sumo are on sale now, at Brookstone and the Apple Store at least, for $100 and $160 respectively.
 And if you bought the drone, you'll want something to control it with.
 Enter the FreeFlight 3 app, made specifically for controlling Parrot's new toys.
 It's a free download, though you'll need an Android 4.0 device to install it.